MDNA (album): Music and lyrics

-MDNA is predominantly a pop and EDM album, which could be divided into two categories; "introspective" tracks created with Orbit, and "more ironic and funny and upbeat" tunes with Solveig.
-Christopher Rosa from Glamour noticed that although the album did not reference her ex-husband Guy Ritchie, he was a direct inspiration in the songwriting following their divorce in 2008.
-Thematically it explored the different facets of a post-divorce scenario, from somber mourning to releasing one's inhibitions after being suppressed in marriage, as well as anger and disdain.
+MDNA is predominantly a pop and EDM album, which can be divided into two categories: "introspective" tracks created with Orbit, and "more ironic and funny and upbeat" tunes with Solveig.
+Christopher Rosa of Glamour noticed that although the album did not reference her ex-husband Guy Ritchie, he was a direct inspiration for the songwriting after their 2008 divorce.
+Thematically, it explored the different facets of a post-divorce scenario, from somber mourning to releasing one's inhibitions after being suppressed in marriage, as well as anger and disdain.
 The album opens with the track "Girl Gone Wild", which contains influences of four on the floor and sounds similar to songs from Madonna's tenth studio album, Confessions on a Dance Floor (2005).
-Its introduction includes elements of "Act of Contrition" from her fourth studio album, Like a Prayer (1989), with the chorus speaks of "a girl gone wild" with "burning desire".
+Its introduction includes elements of "Act of Contrition" from her fourth studio album, Like a Prayer (1989), while the chorus speaks of "a girl gone wild" with "burning desire".
 The next song, "Gang Bang", is an EDM track with a dubstep breakdown and industrial beats.
-The lyrics describe a woman taking revenge on her lover, shooting him in his head.
+The lyrics describe a woman taking revenge on her lover by shooting him in the head.

-In "I'm Addicted", Madonna talks about being infatuated with a person, like narcotic addiction, singing over a beat consisting of electro house and eurodance music.
+In "I'm Addicted", Madonna compares her infatuation with a person to narcotic addiction, singing over a beat consisting of electro house and eurodance music.
 Fourth track "Turn Up the Radio" begins with a keyboard sequence before turning into a 1980s-inspired dance-pop number.
-Lyrically it urges the audience to relax while listening to music.
+Lyrically, it urges the audience to relax while listening to music.
 "Give Me All Your Luvin'" had elements of bubblegum pop, synthpop, new wave and disco.
-The track features cheerleading chants between the verses while Minaj and M.I.A. raps during the intermediate section.
-The dance song "Some Girls" was inspired by hardstyle and Madonna lists different personality of girls.
+The track features cheerleading chants between the verses while Minaj and M.I.A. rap during the intermediate section.
+The dance song "Some Girls" was inspired by hardstyle, and Madonna lists different types of girls.
 "Superstar" has backing vocals from her daughter Lourdes.
-A dance-pop song with a dubstep hook and influences of electronica, the lyrics find Madonna comparing her lover with famous men including John Travolta, Abraham Lincoln and Al Capone, while she claimed to be their "biggest fan".
+A dance-pop song with a dubstep hook and influences of electronica, the lyrics find Madonna comparing her lover to famous men including John Travolta, Abraham Lincoln and Al Capone, while she claims to be their "biggest fan".